masseyl/demo/README.md

 _Issues:_
 The first issue was that the messages site threw CORS errors - not nice!
 So I had to put together a proxy server and toss it up on heroku.
 If there are any performance issues it'll most likely be because the server fell asleep.

-After that it was dealing with the browser sorting through thousands of elements to track the mousedowns for the swipes.
+Second was dealing with the browser sorting through thousands of elements to track the mousedowns for the swipes.
 Once I went virtual though, that solved it self.

+Third... variable card heights in a virtual list in a responsive web app.
+Ouch...
+Anyway - once I'd figured out a rough way to calculate the number of lines, I created a "lineHeight" variable and passed it around to the card.

+Fourth - making it responsive without much in the way of guidelines.
+Mostly I worked the widths based on a per centage - the guide was 360px width, the margins were 14px, so I used 92% width as a baseline).
+Vertical dimensions I kept at absolute pixels which seems to translate nicely between devices.

-And the specs that I got were pretty vague with no colors, no mention of what to do with the hamburger menu, or whether or not cards should expand to a detail view when clicked or expand inline.
-I eventually opted for the detail view as it just looked prettier.
+And the specs that I got were pretty vague - no mention of what to do with the hamburger menu, or whether or not cards should expand to a detail view expand inline, or if there should be an undo.
+I eventually opted for undo and the detail view as it just looked prettier.

 _Explanation of code:_